-Compare with other KWIs: Compare with cull tracking, chick injuries, mortality and early mortality in rearing environment for greater understanding and metrics to track for improvement.
+Compare with other KWIs: Compare with cull tracking, poult injuries, mortality, and early mortality in the rearing environment for greater understanding and metrics to track for improvement.

-Increase data collection and analysis: Track deviations identified over time by area to identify the specific areas where birds are thermally stressed.
+Increase data collection and analysis: Track deviations identified over time by area to identify where birds are thermally stressed.

-Analyze trends related to specific areas to determine if interventions related to ventilation system, incubation program, equipment (maintenance, set-up, function) and hatchery staff response to process flow (e.g., movement of chicks during the hatch day) were effective.
+Analyze trends related to specific areas to determine if interventions related to ventilation system, incubation program, equipment (maintenance, setup, function), and hatchery staff response to process flow (e.g., movement of poults during the hatch day) were effective.

-IF TEMPERATURE EQUIPMENT IS NOT AVAILABLE, YOU MAY CHECK THE FOOT OF THE CHICK FOR A TEMPERATURE DEVIATION.
+IF TEMPERATURE EQUIPMENT IS NOT AVAILABLE, YOU MAY CHECK THE FOOT OF THE POULT FOR A TEMPERATURE DEVIATION.
 However, this is a subjective measure and can be affected by the overall environment, so objective measures are recommended.